Collection: Soil and substrates

 -> Read more about soil types and their benefits in our Soils collection.

-Growing in hydroponic systems with expanded clay, perlite and rockwool
+Growing in hydroponic systems with expanded clay, perlite and rock wool

 • The gardener has complete control over the environment – pH, EC, nutrients and moisture.